briantgil/briantgil/README.md

 # Hello World 👋

 Started as a technology professional in 2010.
 Initially, attended community college for business.
+Served nearly 10 years on Active Duty.
 Later, graduated from Canisius College with a B.S. in Computer Science and minor in Management Information Systems.
 I have passed certification exams for CompTIA’s Network+, A+, and Security+.
-I continue to maintain continuing education credits for A+ and Sec+.
+I maintain continuing education credits for A+ and Sec+.

 ## My favorite websites